 - 1. Familiarize yourself with this manual.

-- 2. Switch off the engine ignition and remove the key to ensure that the pump will remain inoperative.
+- 2. Switch off the engine ignition and remove the key, or take other precautions to ensure that the pump will remain inoperative.

 - 3. Allow the pump to completely cool if overheated.

 - 4. Check the temperature before opening any covers, plates, or plugs.

 - 5. Close the suction and discharge valves.

 - 6. Vent the pump slowly and cautiously.

 - 7. Drain the pump.

 Use lifting and moving equipment in good repair and with adequate capacity to prevent injuries to personnel or damage to equipment.
-The bail is intended for use in lifting the pump assembly only.
 Suction and discharge hoses and piping must be removed from the pump before lifting.